 Cream of potato soup, mushrooms and chanterelles.
 Autumn, mushroom time!
 One of my 'plant’ absolute favorites.
 I love them all: chanterelle mushrooms, ovoli, porcini mushrooms, Galletti, mushrooms meat, even the mundane mushrooms.
 Today a classic of the traditional autumn food: potato soup, porcini and chanterelle mushrooms.
 I flavored the soup with sage and rosemary, and I took her with mini unleavened bread croutons.
-It should be eaten hot and creamy… if everything rained outside it would be even more perfect 🙂
+It should be eaten hot and creamy… if raining outside all it would be even more perfect :-)

 Ingredients for 4 people:

 - 500 grams of potatoes